Marmaduke (2010 film): Accolades

 Marmaduke was nominated at the Teen Choice Awards for Choice Movie: Animated.
 George Lopez was nominated for a Razzie Award for Worst Supporting Actor for his roles in Marmaduke, among others.

 Animated reboot

-It was announced on the Andrews McMeel website that an animated film adaptation of Marmaduke was planned to be released sometime in 2022.
+It was announced on the Andrews McMeel website that an animated film adaptation of Marmaduke was planned to be released in 2020.
 The film features Pete Davidson as Marmaduke, J.K.
 Simmons as Zeus, and David Koechner as Phil Winslow.
-However, instead of releasing by 20th Century Fox under the 20th Century Fox Animation label, the animation was provided by One Cool Animation and the film was released on Netflix on May 6, 2022 and in theatres internationally on May 27, 2022 alongside Top Gun: Maverick and The Bob's Burgers Movie.
-The film also received negative reviews similar to the 2010 film.
+However, instead of releasing by 20th Century Fox under the 20th Century Fox Animation label, the animation was provided by One Cool Animation and the film was released on Netflix on May 6, 2022, and in theatres internationally on May 27, 2022, alongside Top Gun: Maverick and The Bob's Burgers Movie.
+The film received even worse reviews than the 2010 film.